-- Pay attention to hair growth direction: The best time to determine the pattern of your beard is to run your hand along beard growth approximately one to three days after shaving.
+- Go with the grain.
+Shaving against the direction of hair growth can increase the chances of ingrown hair and razor burn.
+You're better off shaving with the grain.
+Not sure how to figure out which way your hair grows?
+The best time to determine the pattern of your beard is to run your hand along beard growth approximately one to three days after shaving.